Nadifa Mohamed

 Nadifa Mohamed FRSL (Nadiifa Maxamed, نظيفة محمد) (born 1981) is a Somali-British novelist.
 She featured on Granta magazine's list "Best of Young British Novelists" in 2013, and in 2014 on the Africa39 list of writers aged under 40 with potential and talent to define future trends in African literature.
 Her 2021 novel, The Fortune Men, was shortlisted for the 2021 Booker Prize, making her the first British Somali novelist to get this honour.
 She has also written short stories, essays, memoirs and articles in outlets including The Guardian, and contributed poetry to the anthology New Daughters of Africa (edited by Margaret Busby, 2019).
-She was also a lecturer in Creative Writing in the Department of English at Royal Holloway, University of London until 2021.
-She will be Distinguished Writer in Residence at New York University in Spring 2022.
+Mohamed was also a lecturer in Creative Writing in the Department of English at Royal Holloway, University of London until 2021.
+She became Distinguished Writer in Residence at New York University in Spring 2022.

 Personal life

 Mohamed was born in 1981 in Hargeisa, Somaliland.
 Her father was a sailor in the merchant navy and her mother was a local landlady.
 In 1986, she moved with her family to London for what was intended to be a temporary stay.
 However, the civil war broke out shortly afterwards in Somalia, so they remained in the UK.

 Mohamed later attended the St Hilda's College, Oxford, where she studied history and politics.
 In 2008, she visited Hargeisa for the first time in more than a decade.